Purple Heart Shaped Foliage & Bright Pink Spring Flowers Gives Multi Seasonal Appeal!

-Unique in its shape and color, this delightful flowering tree will add a striking, almost whimsical appeal to your landscape design.
+Unique in its shape and color, this delightful Forest Pansy Redbud tree will add a striking, almost whimsical appeal to your landscape design.

-The Forest Pansy is a purple-leaved cultivar of the Missouri-native redbud tree.
-It is a small, deciduous tree featuring a spreading, flat-to-rounded crown, and can eventually grow to 20-30 feet high.
-The pansy redbud tree’s clusters of tiny, rosey purple pea-like pink flowers grow profusely on the branches and mature trunks of the planted tree for 2-3 weeks in early spring.
+The Forest pansy redbud tree’s clusters of tiny, rosy purple pea-like pink flowers grow profusely on the branches and mature trunks of the planted tree for 2-3 weeks in the early spring growing season.
 Then the heart shaped leaves and foliage emerges.
-The blooms are a more intense rose-purple than common redbud.
+The blooms are a more intense rose-purple than common eastern redbud.

 The new foliage on this small to medium sized tree emerges red-purple, eventually fading to a purplish-green later in the season.
-The flowering tree’s leaves turn pale yellow to greenish-yellow in fall, providing nearly year round interest with mesmerizing fall color.
+The flowering tree’s purple leaves turn pale yellow to greenish-yellow in fall, providing nearly year round interest with mesmerizing fall color.

 This landscape tree prefers well drained soil but can thrive in a variety of soil types.
 It grows best in full sun to part shade and requires a lot of watering the first year to establish a strong root system.

 Cercis canadensis 'Forest Pansy'